sdv-dev/TGAN/README.md

 tgan experiments config.json results.json
 ```

-Where the first argument, `config.json`,  is the path to the configuration JSON, and the second,
+Where the first argument, `config.json`, is the path to your configuration JSON, and the second,
 `results.json`, is the path to store the summary of the execution.

 This will run the random search, wich basically consist of the folling steps: